-Net cash used for investing activities of \$1,522.0 million in the nine months ended June 30, 2023 consisted primarily of \$853.5 million of cash paid for the purchase of businesses, net of cash acquired and \$818.3 million for capital expenditures that were partially offset by \$43.8 million of proceeds from the sale of an unconsolidated displays joint venture, \$36.0 million of proceeds from corporate owned life insurance, \$26.3 million of proceeds from the sale of two URB mills, \$23.2 million of proceeds from currency forward contracts and \$21.7 million of proceeds from the sale of property, plant and equipment.
-Net cash used for investing activities of \$514.2 million in the nine months ended June 30, 2022 consisted primarily of \$569.5 million for capital expenditures that was partially offset by \$29.8 million of proceeds from corporate owned life insurance and \$25.6 million of proceeds from the sale of property, plant and equipment.
+\$860.0 million of proceeds from the collection of an installment note receivable related to our Timber Notes and \$8.3 million of proceeds from the sale of property, plant and equipment that were partially offset by \$247.3 million for capital expenditures.
+Net cash used for investing activities of \$1,522.0 million \$1.1 billion in the nine three months ended June 30, 2023 December 31, 2022 consisted primarily of \$853.5 million of cash paid for the purchase of businesses, net of cash acquired, for the Mexico Acquisition and \$818.3 million \$282.2 million for capital expenditures that were partially offset by \$43.8 million of proceeds from the sale of an unconsolidated displays joint venture, \$36.0 million of proceeds from corporate owned life insurance, \$26.3 million \$25.9 million of proceeds from the sale of two URB mills and \$23.2 million of proceeds from currency forward contracts and \$21.7 million contracts.
+See "Note 3.
+Acquisitions" of proceeds from the sale of property, plant and equipment.
+Net cash used Notes to Consolidated Financial Statements for investing activities of \$514.2 million in additional information on the nine months ended June 30, 2022 consisted primarily of \$569.5 million for capital expenditures that was partially offset by \$29.8 million of proceeds from corporate owned life insurance and \$25.6 million of proceeds from the sale of property, plant and equipment.
+Mexico Acquisition.

-Going into fiscal 2023, we expected capital expenditures of approximately \$1.0 to \$1.1 billion.
-We now expect capital expenditures in fiscal 2023 to be approximately \$1.0 billion.
-At this level of capital investment, we expect that we will continue to invest in safety, environmental and maintenance projects while also making investments to support productivity and growth in our business.
-In addition to investments in these projects, in future periods we may invest up to \$0.5 billion per year in strategic capital projects.
+Going into fiscal 2023, we expected capital expenditures of We expect to invest approximately \$1.0 \$1.2 to \$1.1 billion.
+We now expect \$1.5 billion in capital expenditures in fiscal 2023 to be approximately \$1.0 billion.
+At 2024.
+We expect this level of capital investment we expect that we will allow us to continue to invest in safety, environmental and maintenance projects, while also making investments to support productivity and growth in our business.
+In addition business and complete certain asset recapitalization and to investments in these projects, in future periods we may invest up to \$0.5 billion per year in initiate strategic capital projects. investments.
 However, our capital expenditure assumptions may change, project completion dates may change, or we may decide to invest a different amount depending upon opportunities we identify, or changes in market conditions or to comply with changes in environmental laws and regulations.

-In the nine months ended June 30, 2023, net cash provided by financing activities of \$336.2 million consisted primarily of a net increase in debt of \$561.1 million which was partially offset by cash dividends paid to stockholders of \$210.8 million.
-In the nine months ended June 30, 2022, net cash used for financing activities of \$965.8 million consisted primarily of share repurchases of \$600.0 million, cash dividends paid to stockholders of \$195.9 million and a net decrease in debt of \$195.3 million.
+In the nine three months ended June 30, 2023 December 31, 2023, net cash used for financing activities of \$804.0 million consisted primarily of a \$774.0 million payment of a secured financing liability related to our Non-recourse Liabilities, and cash dividends paid to stockholders of \$77.6 million which were partially offset by a net increase in debt of \$49.1 million.
+In the three months ended December 31, 2022, net cash provided by financing activities of \$336.2 million \$982.9 million consisted primarily of a net increase in debt of \$561.1 million \$1,050.9 million which was partially offset by cash dividends paid to stockholders of \$210.8 million.
+In the nine months ended June 30, 2022, net cash used for financing activities of \$965.8 million consisted primarily of share repurchases of \$600.0 million, cash dividends paid to stockholders of \$195.9 million and a net decrease in debt of \$195.3 million \$70.0 million.